khulnasoft/tracker/docs/tutorials/deploy-grafana-dashboard.md

 By using Grafana and the new metrics from tracee, we can deploy a simple dashboard which tracks the tracee instance performance and outputs.

-There are two options for accessing Tracee metrics:
+There are two options for accessing Tracker metrics:

-* Running the Tracee Docker Container Image -- Shown in this tutorial
+* Running the Tracker Docker Container Image -- Shown in this tutorial
-* Running the Tracee Helm Chart -- Detailed as part of the [Promtail-Tracee](./promtail.md) tutorial
+* Running the Tracker Helm Chart -- Detailed as part of the [Promtail-Tracker](./promtail.md) tutorial

 ![Dashboard Image](../images/tracee-grafana-dashboard.png)

-## Tracee Docker Container Image
+## Tracker Docker Container Image

 These metrics exports are enabled by default in all docker images and can be enabled using the `--metrics` flag.